Fever: Investigative Journalist to Lecture on Malaria

 Shah's previous books include "The Body Hunters: Testing New Drugs on the World's Poorest Patients," (2006) which details how some pharmaceutical companies perform drug trials outside the United States to sidestep regulations, and "Crude: The Story of Oil," (2004) which outlines how oil permeates our lives through consumption and products.
 She also wrote "Dragon Ladies: Asian-American Feminists Breathe Fire," (1997) an anthology of writing by Asian-American Women.

 "'The Fever' is a mine of information, drawing on diverse accounts from medical experts and field workers.
-This is an important book on the historical lessons we must not forget and the mistakes we are still making today in the battle against what remains
+This is an important book on the historical lessons we must not forget and the mistakes we are still making today in the battle against what remains a formidable killer."

 Critics from the New York Times, the Wall Street Journal and Time magazine universally praised her newest book.
 A writer from New Scientist magazine wrote, "'The Fever' is a mine of information, drawing on diverse accounts from medical experts and field workers.
 This is an important book on the historical lessons we must not forget and the mistakes we are still making today in the battle against what remains a formidable killer."